Sybase to PostgreSQL Replication

 For the entry, usage rules, and common writing patterns of field expressions, see ETL Functions.

-Log in to the NineData Console.
+Sign in to the NineData Console.

 In the left navigation pane, click Replication > Data Replication.

-On the Replication page, click Create Replication in the upper-right corner.
+On the Replication page, click Create Replication.

 - Consistent with Source: Keep the naming rule of the source.